gbboboc/design_patterns/Factory/README.md

 * When the object creation logic is complex and needs to be abstracted from the client.

 * In scenarios where you want to delegate the responsibility of object creation to a central place, following the Single Responsibility Principle.

+#### Identification:

+Factory methods can be recognized by creation methods that construct objects from concrete classes.
+While concrete classes are used during the object creation, the return type of the factory methods is usually declared as either an abstract class or an interface.

+#### Pros

+* You avoid tight coupling between the creator and the concrete products.

+* `Single Responsibility Principle.` You can move the product creation code into one place in the program, making the code easier to support.

+* `Open/Closed Principle.` You can introduce new types of products into the program without breaking existing client code.

+#### Cons

+* The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
+The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.